bscheibe/sdotcomv2/README.md

 Updating Bower and Node Packages
 ====================================

-From time to time be sure to run `npm update --save` and `bower update --save` when in the roadmunkWebsite directory in the terminal.
+From time to time be sure to run `npm update --save` and `bower update --save` when in the sdotcomv2 directory in the terminal.
 This will update the packages that are being used by the site.

 Optimizing Images
 ============================